 Tanzania today has one of the lowest levels of income inequality in sub-Saharan Africa, and its post-colonial history shows a level of political stability rarely seen on the continent.
 How this was achieved it not so clear, however.
 Despite being one of the most-studied countries in contemporary African studies, Tanzania’s (economic) history has received comparatively little attention.
 In this study, we focus on the long-term trend in income inequality from the colonial era to the present.
 We take advantage of Tanzania’s historical peculiarities such as its regional diversity and the presence of large numbers of immigrants from the Indian sub-continent and we investigate topics such as racial discrimination in the colonial economy, rural living standards, and the development of peasant agriculture.

-After the completion of a railway to the coast in the early 20th century, Uganda quickly emerged as a cotton and coffee exporting colony.
-Much of these agricultural exports were grown in smallholder fields, providing access to cash income to the majority of rural households.
-Nevertheless, Uganda has also seen the emergence substantial and impactful inequalities between regions, ethnic groups and races.
-During the colonial era, the northern regions were underserved in terms of jobs, education and medical facilities, contributing to post-colonial conflicts.
-In addition, colonial trading and industrial economy, and the skilled niches of the private and public labour market, were dominated by European and South Asian expatriates.
-In the post-colonial era, Gini-coefficients of between 0.37 and 0.54 for the economy as a whole have been measured, with an average of 0.43 and no clear trend over time (WIDER database).
-This project is the first to push back inequality estimate before 1970, and to use social tables to disentangle regional, racial and class dimensions.
+Following the completion of a railway to the coast, colonial Uganda quickly emerged as a cotton and coffee exporting colony.
+Agricultural exports were largely grown by smallholders, providing access to cash incomes to the majority of rural households.
+Nevertheless, Uganda also saw the emergence of substantial inequalities between regions, ethnic groups and races.
+The northern regions were underserved in terms of jobs, education and medical facilities.
+Moreover, European and South Asian expatriates dominated colonial trading and the skilled niches of the private and public labour market.
+This project is the first to estimate inequality prior to 1970 and to use social tables to disentangle regional, racial, and class dimensions.